How about the Maple Leaf hockey players and the Raptors?

 Visual training is a type of physical therapy for the eyes.
 It can be done for both adults and for children.

-In adults, it's usually done for those who have experienced trauma from a concussion due to sports or injury.
-It is also highly effective in improving eye-hand coordination and balance in sports vision as well.
+In adults, it's usually done for those who have computer or reading related fatigue.
+In the other spectrum, those who experienced trauma from a concussion due to sports or injury can also benefit.

-Vision Therapy is usually done in office by vision care professionals.
-Some of the medical equipment utilized included,
+Vision training is usually done in office by vision care professionals.
+Some of the treatments and trainings include,

 - optical filters;